jileventreur/collect/README.md

 ## Limitations

-* Currently, `ranges::collect` does not handle nested collections.
 * Unlike the [collect][1] function in rust, `ranges::collect` only works on ranges containing a `optional` or `expected`. for other ranges the collect function in rust acts like `std::ranges:to` so you should use it instead.

 This is a work in progress and those limitations should be removed in a near future in master or in a parallel branch.